 MELI stock is an e-commerce giant that dominates its country much like Amazon and Alibaba.
-Lately, it’s been outperforming them both…
+Lately, it’s been trading at a potential discount…

 We don’t typically cover Argentina stocks, and with good reason.
 After all, there are only 17 Argentina ADRs (American Depositary Receipts) that trade on major U.S. stock exchanges, and most of them are either very small, wildly underperforming—or both.
 MercadoLibre stock is neither of those things.

 MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $38 billion and the stock is in the midst of a significant correction kicked off by a secondary offering in November at $1,550 per share.

 Why consider MercadoLibre after the recent price action?
 For many of the same reasons you might consider Amazon.com (AMZN) and Alibaba (BABA).
 It’s an e-commerce giant that dominates the country in which it is headquartered.
 Actually, MercadoLibre dominates an entire continent, with the largest e-commerce and payments ecosystem in all of Latin America.
 MercadoLibre has a presence in 18 countries, including Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela.
 In each of those countries, it’s the market leader in terms of unique visitors and page views.

 Get Your FREE REPORT

 Find out which stocks you should buy this month to make money in this volatile market.